flexmonster/pivot-vue/vue3/typescript/README.md

 To see the result, open `http://localhost:5173/` in your browser.

-## Usage
+## Related Flexmonster docs

+- Learn how to integrate Flexmonster with a Vue 3 project in the [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue3) guide.
-For details on usage, see the [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue3) guide.
+- For details on Flexmonster usage, refer to the [Usage examples in Vue 3](https://www.flexmonster.com/doc/flexmonster-in-vue-3/?r=gh_vue3) guide.